December 27, 2025 (4mo ago) — last updated March 14, 2026 (1mo ago)

 A Deeper Look at Compatibility

 Using birth information, the Life Purpose App maps energetic dynamics between two people.
-This helps you see that a partner’s need for solitude is part of their makeup, not a personal rejection, or that a friend’s bluntness reflects their life path rather than hostility.
+This can help you see a partner’s need for solitude as part of their makeup rather than personal rejection, or recognize that a friend’s bluntness stems from their life path rather than hostility.
+Quality of life is tied to social progress and community health, which are shaped by national policy and culture4.
+Studies also show younger generations place a high value on purpose and meaning in work and life5.

 Putting It All Together for Personal Growth